-- WSDOT should further develop its PDB processes and expertise and consider the delivery method for additional projects as it becomes appropriate. - WSDOT should explore the use of GC/CM for future projects (and Heavy Civil GC/CM) including conducting industry research, and discussions with other practitioners of GC/CM (and Heavy Civil GC/CM).
-This methodology can provide multiple benefits including: - Early Contractor input during design providing opportunity to find innovations and efficiencies much like DB and PDB.
+- WSDOT should further develop its PDB processes and expertise and consider the delivery method for additional projects as it becomes appropriate. - WSDOT should explore the use of Heavy Civil GC/CM for future projects, including conducting industry outreach, discussions with consultants familiar with Heavy Civil GC/CM, and discussions with other public owners who implement Heavy Civil GC/CM on their projects. - WSDOT should consider requesting that the legislature add PDB and GC/CM to the authorizing legislation under RCW 47.20.